hybolic/FishSol-Macro/README.md

+JUST A QUICK WARNING
+THIS IS AN EXPERIMENTAL BUILD
+USE AT YOUR OWN RISK!

+it includes very imporvements, hotkey rebinding and a slightly cleaner code base i hope please note there are currently references to classes not currently in the upload ahk's default behaviour should allow the script to continue running despite these being in and basically should do nothing

 <div align="center" style="text-align: center;">
 <h1><img src="icon.ico" height="30px">&nbsp;&nbsp;fishSol Macro</h1>
 <p>A macro for the Roblox game Sol's RNG, specifically to automate its fishing minigame.</p>